Stupa on the Everest Base Camp trek route with views of Everest behind

 This trip has been rated as Moderate

-This trip has 4-6 hours trekking per day at altitudes up to 3800m.
+This trip has 4-6 hours of trekking per day, at altitudes up to 3800m.
 There are a few steep climbs but you have plenty of time to complete each day's trek with downtime in the afternoons.
 It is important to note that trekking at altitudes above 3000m is more demanding on the body than walking at low elevations.

 What will I need to carry?

 This trip includes one porter for every two trekkers.
 They will carry up to 20-25kg of kit so your overnight bags and spare clothes will be transported for you (maximum 12kg per person).
-You will only need to carry a ‘day pack’ with essentials in (extra layer, snacks, water, suncream, camera etc.)
+You will only need to carry a daypack with essentials in (extra layer, snacks, water, suncream, camera etc.)

 Winter (Dec-Feb): Despite being seen as ‘off-season’ this is often the best time to trek in Nepal.
-The nights can be very cold (down to minus 20°c) but the trails are quieter and the mountain views are often at their best due to the clear sunny skies.
+The nights can be very cold (down to minus 20°C), but the trails are quieter and the mountain views are often at their best due to the clear sunny skies.

-Pre-Monsoon / Spring (March-May): Temperatures rise significantly in Spring and flowers are in full bloom in the lower lands.
-Although it can still drop below freezing at night, the daytime temperatures tend to sit between 10-15°c.
+Pre-Monsoon/Spring (March-May): Temperatures rise significantly in spring and flowers are in full bloom in the lower lands.
+Although it can still drop below freezing at night, the daytime temperatures tend to sit between 10-15°C.

-Post-Monsoon / Autumn (Sept-Nov): This is the most popular time to trek in Nepal with sunny and mild days generally.
-It can get cold and windy at higher altitudes however skies are usually clear.
+Post-Monsoon/Autumn (Sept-Nov): This is the most popular time to trek in Nepal with sunny and mild days generally.
+It can get cold and windy at higher altitudes; however, skies are usually clear.

 This trip is brand new